-- Fentanyl detox can sometimes require special, advanced medical detox protocols, to avoid the weeks or months of painful, step-down withdrawal similar to the usual high-dose methadone detox.
+- Fentanyl detox can sometimes require special, advanced medical detox protocols, to avoid the weeks or months of painful, step-down withdrawal similar to the advanced protocols used for high dose methadone detox.

 - These special, advanced fentanyl detox protocols are not widely available.
 But they are the standard of care at Novus Medical Detox Center.

 From Our Patient: